Chaldene/pancam/To-Do.md

 * Add liscense for project
 * Create a terminal logger called status instead of using error.
 * Change console logging output to a STATUS Flag if possible
+* Break into powered chunks that can be easily navigated